PerseidLab/proton-standalone/README.md

 ``./ge-proton-*-standalone.AppImage --uninstall``

 ## **Technical Details**
 - Prefix directory (protonprefix) will be created in the same location as the AppImage file.
 - MIME Handling: Updates xdg-mime and update-desktop-database during the --install process.
+- Do not move the AppImage location after ``--install`` because it'll break the integration.
+DO ``--uninstall`` first.
 - Upstream: Based on [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) by GloriousEggroll.

 ## **Disclaimer**